BiGCAT-UM/MSB1015-Parallel-Programming/README.md

 - **For Python users:**
   - Python >= 3.8 and Jupyter Notebook are required to run the practical notebook.
   - Use MSB1015-Practical.ipynb (instructions included in the notebook file)

+## Windows

+On Windows, running the Jupyter Notebook will install the camog package.
+This in turn, may want to compile C++ code, and you many be asked to install that.